Miltoniopsis

 Miltoniopsis, abbreviated Mps. in horticultural trade, is a genus of orchids native to Costa Rica, Panama, Venezuela, Colombia, Ecuador, and Peru.
 This genus comprises 5 species.
-Miltoniopsis's common name is Pansy Orchid.
+The genus has the common name pansy orchid.

 Although the flowers are similar, Miltoniopsis differs from Miltonia by having one leaf to each pseudobulb, and a lobed column that is united to the labellum through a keel.
 In addition, the column is not concave at the base.